How To schedule

 Once you have an appointment, you may need to obtain authorization from your primary care physician or directly from the insurance company if it will be out-of-network (depending on your insurance plan).
 Our scheduling staff will know what authorization, if any, needs to be obtained.
 Please understand that it is the patient's responsibility to obtain authorizations.

-After all paperwork is completed and any co-payments are received, the patient will be called by our staff to have vital signs – heart rate, blood pressure, height, and weight - recorded.
+After any co-payments are received, the patient will be called by our staff to have vital signs – heart rate, blood pressure, height, and weight - recorded.
 If ordered, studies such as an electrocardiogram (ECG) and echocardiogram will be performed.
 The patient and family will then be brought into an examining room to meet with the pediatric cardiologist.

 The evaluation will include a thorough history and physical exam by the pediatric cardiologist.
 At the end of the visit, the pediatric cardiologist will sit down with you to discuss all the findings and answer any questions that you may have.